cloudberry-contrib/.github/profile/README.md

 ## Notable changes

 > [!note]
 > Cloudberry Database has joined the Apache Software Foundation Incubator and has been renamed to `Apache Cloudberry (Incubating)`.
-Please note that this organization is not maintained by Cloudberry PPMC.
+> See the announcement blog: https://cloudberry.apache.org/blog/cloudberry-database-enters-the-apache-incubator/

-1. Our main repos have been transferred to ASF, you can find us here:
+1. The main repos have been transferred to ASF, you can find them here:

 * https://github.com/apache/cloudberry
 * https://github.com/apache/cloudberry-site